15 November 2016 : Original article

 Ann Transplant 2016; 21:701-707

-This study aimed to investigate factors limiting corneal donation at the University Hospital Tübingen.
+BACKGROUND: This study aimed to investigate factors limiting corneal donation at the University Hospital Tübingen.

 MATERIAL AND METHODS: We retrospectively studied all hospital deaths from January 2012 to December 2015, considering each deceased patient as a potential corneal donor.
 During this period an ophthalmic resident managed corneal donor procurement on a full-time basis.
 Various factors limiting corneal donation were examined.